RaphYot/jconf/README.md

 # Default tags

 Only string and integers are supported.
 Tags values must be between quoted, but if the field having a default tag is an integer, it will be converted.

+# TODO

+- Allow to pass a non existant JSON file (to only load defaults)
+- Use a logger
+- Read env variables in addition to json?